Write us

 Day 04-07: Lares Valley Trek to Machu Picchu

-The airport in Cusco currently is only for domestic flights, so all international travelers by plane must disembark in Lima and go through Customs.
-Even if your flight to Cusco is on the same day by the same airline carrier, you must grab your bags in Lima and then check them back in.
-The best way to get to Cusco is by air and there are several options on airlines.
-Bus travel is always available and while the trip can be long, especially from Lima, the buses in Peru are very well-maintained and comfortable.
-This option is strongly encouraged if coming from a city closer to Cusco, like Puno.
-Lima buses will take about 20 hours to arrive.
-But don't worry, this trip includes your air flight from Lima to Cusco.
+Currently, the Cusco airport only serves domestic flights.
+Therefore, all international travelers arriving by plane must disembark in Lima and go through customs.
+Even if you have a connecting flight to Cusco on the same day with the same airline, you must collect your bags in Lima and check them back in.
+The best way to get to Cusco is by air, and there are several airlines to choose from.
+Bus travel is also an option, and while the trip can be long—especially from Lima—the buses in Peru are well-maintained and comfortable.
+This option is highly recommended if you're coming from a city closer to Cusco, such as Puno.
+The trip from Lima will take about 20 hours.
+But don't worry—this trip includes your flight from Lima to Cusco.

 What about my Daypacks?

-Anything you may need while hiking should be in your daypack, which you need to provide and bring with you.
-We recommend them to be as small as possible and you should only carry the essentials as listed on our Packing List Machu Picchu Citadel allows daypacks inside as long as they are 25L or smaller.
-If you have a larger bag, you may use it for trekking, but it will need to remain at your hotel in Aguas Calientes, or you can pay to store it at one of the facilities outside the main gates.
-They are inexpensive but often have long lines.
+Your daypack should contain anything you may need while hiking.
+You must provide and bring your own daypack.
+We recommend that it be as small as possible, and that you only carry the essentials listed on our Machu Picchu Citadel Packing List.
+The site allows daypacks inside as long as they are 25L or smaller.
+If you have a larger bag, you can use it for trekking, but it will need to be stored at your hotel in Aguas Calientes or at one of the facilities outside the main gates for a fee.
+These facilities are inexpensive but often have long lines.

 More detaled Information about Cusco weather